 Forgiveness goes against the primitive defense of the mind and the very grain of our culture.
 Projection of “sins” onto another is natural, because it frees one from having to confront and deal with them.
 It allows obsessively judging the splinter in the eye of the other, while ignoring the beam in our own.
 A person projects and displaces to hide some quality or action that he deems unforgivable.
 The low success rates achieved by psychotherapies of various types in effecting lasting change are due in no small measure to the mass of repressed and un-forgiven deeds.

-We have often found in our work that the un-forgiven situation, or person presented, uncovers metaphorically what the client has projected and then denied.
+I have often found in my work that the un-forgiven situation, or person presented, uncovers metaphorically what the client has projected and then denied.
 Thus, forgiving the perpetrator does not get at the root of the upset, but self-forgiveness can, for it dissolves the guilt and the need for projecting, which holds the situation in place.

 The following steps offer an effective way of dealing with a difficult un-forgiven situation:

 2. Finding the personal metaphor of the projection in the situation.